cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-general.md

 ### Plugins

-Plugins are python facades for any third party tool you want to use with any Cloudify workflow.
-Notable examples are plugins for IaaS API's, plugins for Configuration Management tools and even plugins for installation and configuration of monitoring agents.
+Plugins are python packages that abstract third party tools that you may want to use in a Cloudify workflow.
+Notable examples are plugins for IaaS API's, plugins for Configuration Management tools, and even plugins for installation and configuration of monitoring agents.

 The plugin has methods that correspond to Node Interface Operations.
 These methods are decorated with the `@operation` decorator and get the `context` argument that holds handlers to node runtime properties, the plugin logger, and in case of a relationship task, to the other Node in the relationship.

 ### Logs and Events

 Cloudify offers logs & events as the main troubleshooting and tracing tools:

 * **Events** - Cloudify reports user facing events for any step in the workflow and task execution.
 The events are in JSON format and have all the relevant context included.

 * **Logs** - Cloudify has a logger that enriches log entries with all relevant context information.

-These can later be used to perform manual and automated past and predictive analysis of system states and outages.
+Events and logs enable manual or automated analysis of system states and outages.

 ### Log & Event gathering mechanism

 Cloudify has a built-in mechanism for log & events shipping, indexing and storage.
 This mechanism is currently only used for Cloudify's logs and events but will be extended to support application related information later on.
-The mechanism is composed of [RabbitMQ](http://www.rabbitmq.com) as the main transport and queueing component.
-[Logstash](http://logstash.net/), as the means to format and enrich logs (so we can format and pipe them in various formats for different integrations) and [Elasticsearch](http://www.elasticsearch.org/) as the indexing and storage mechanism.
+The mechanism is composed of:

+ * [RabbitMQ](http://www.rabbitmq.com) as the main transport and queueing component,
+ * [Logstash](http://logstash.net/), as the means to format and enrich logs (so we can format and pipe them in various formats for different integrations),
+ * and [Elasticsearch](http://www.elasticsearch.org/) as the indexing and storage mechanism.

 To enjoy the benefits of this mechanism, the REST API exposes some methods to run queries on Elasticsearch and other methods for getting events and logs for a particular workflow execution.